Accessing eIRB /eCompliance

 I need access to O2 for my human subjects research study.
 How can I acquire access to it?

-If you are not able to log on to O2 using your KUMC user ID and password, please contact Information Technologies at 913-588-7995.
+If you are not able to log on to O2 using your KUMC user ID and password, please contact Information Resources Customer Support at 913-945-9999 option 2 .

 What are project descriptions and why do we still need them?